vidinoti/vidinoti.github.io/_documentation/pixlive-maker/asset3d.md

 permalink: /documentation/asset3d
 ---

+This page describes how to create 3D models for Android and iOS.
+The steps described here will be automated in the V-Director platform soon.

 # How to create a "Apple Scenekit compatible" file

 If you want to upload a 3D model compatible with ARKit and Scenekit in the 3D Library, follow the steps described here.